stdombek/docs/content/en/docs/Platform essentials/Permissions/_index.md

 ## Viewing Permissions

-Permissions can be viewed by navigating to Seetings > Developer > Permissions inspector.
+Permissions can be viewed by navigating to Settings > Developer > Permissions inspector.

 A list of permissions will be populated in the window pane on the right.
-Each permission includes a dropdown with its relevant subpermissions.
+Each permission includes a dropdown with its subpermissions.
 To see invisible permissions in the Permissions inspector, check the "Show invisible permissions" box at the top of the pane.

 ## Common Workflows